refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 [Refer to the Data Provider documentation for more information. → ](https://refine.dev/docs/api-reference/core/providers/data-provider/)

-- **resources**: A Resource can be referred to as the building block of a refine application.
+- **resources**: A Resource can be referred to as the building block of a Refine application.
 A resource connects the Data/API layer with the document/page Layer by acting as a bridge between them.
 A resource allows the pages of the application interact with the API.

 In order to activate a resource, we have to pass the `resources` property to the `<Refine  />` component.